hpparvi/PyTransit/README.md

 *PyTransit: fast and versatile exoplanet transit light curve modelling in Python.* PyTransit provides a set of optimised transit models with a unified API that makes modelling complex sets of heterogeneous light curve (nearly) as easy as modelling individual transit light curves.
+The models are optimised with Numba which allows for model evaluation speeds paralleling Fortran and C-implementations but with hassle-free platform-independent multithreading.

 The package has been under continuous development since 2009, and is described in [Parviainen (2015)](http://arxiv.org/abs/1504.07433), [Parviainen (2020a)](https://ui.adsabs.harvard.edu/abs/2020MNRAS.499.1633P/abstract), and [Parviainen (2020b)](https://ui.adsabs.harvard.edu/abs/2020MNRAS.499.3356P/abstract).